cart Shopping Cart You have 0 items Checkout

 Please note:

-If a skincare recipe contains only oils, butters and waxes, it will not require a preservative.
-Essential oils are included in this category as they can aid preservation.
+If a skincare recipe contains only oils, butters, waxes, essential/oils, it will not require a preservative.